 - IRA, 401K, and 403B plans

-How to Apply for Chapter 7 Bankruptcy in GA on Your Own
+How to Apply for Chapter 7 Bankruptcy in Georgia on Your Own

 Every year, many Americans cannot pay off their obligations and are unable to file for bankruptcy.
-It should come as no surprise that attorneys’ fees account for the lion’s share of bankruptcy costs.
+It should be no surprise that attorneys’ fees account for the lion’s share of bankruptcy costs.

 “Do I really need bankruptcy lawyers to file for bankruptcy?” you may be wondering.

 The complexity of your case mostly determines it.
-If you have little property and don’t make a lot of money, you may be able to file for bankruptcy on your own (without a lawyer).
+If you have little property and don’t make a lot of money, you may file for bankruptcy on your own (without a lawyer).
 However, while declaring bankruptcy on your own can save you money, it is a major undertaking.

 You’ll need to gather all of your financial documents, file a large amount of paperwork on schedule, and interact with your bankruptcy trustee.
-You’ll also need to spend time learning about the applicable state and federal legislation.
+You’ll also need to learn about the applicable state and federal laws.

-They may not apply, however, to secured debts that the court declares non-dischargeable due to a creditor’s objection in the case of fraud or malicious action.
+However, they may not apply to secured debts that the court declares non-dischargeable due to a creditor’s objection in the case of fraud or malicious action.